Best time to visit Poland and Gdansk

 Best time to visit Gdansk – Summer

 September is a good choice – it’s no longer crowded and the weather is quite good for sightseeing.
 You can feel that autumn is coming but it’s not so cold yet.
 It’s the last chance to visit Gdansk because October is when the real autumn starts.
-There’s always a period with beautiful, colourful forests before the trees shed their leaves but generally it’s raining a lot and everything looks grey and sad.
+There’s always a period with beautiful, colourful forests before the trees shed their leaves but generally, it’s raining a lot and everything looks grey and sad.
 In November days are very short – at 4 pm it’s already dark.
-Definitely avoid visiting Gdansk in this period.
-However, if you come during autumn and it will be raining check our recommendation of activities during the bad weather: Gdansk on a rainy day.
+Definitely avoid visiting Gdansk in this period, as the weather in Gdansk is horrible and unpredictable then.
+However, if you come during autumn and it will be raining, check our recommendation for activities during the bad weather: Gdansk on a rainy day.

 When to come to Gdansk? – Winter

 In winter temperatures can be below zero with a lot of snow, but it’s not a rule.
-Lately, we don’t have snow in December, but it tends to snow in January and February.
+And does it snow in Gdansk on Christmas?
+Well, lately, we don’t have snow in December, but it tends to snow in January and February.
 If there’s a real winter, Gdansk looks beautiful but it’s cold.
 It’s difficult to stay outside, so it’s better to visit museums and restaurants.
-The sports fan may try skiing and ice-skating- check winter in Gdansk.
+The sports fans may try skiing and ice-skating- check our article on winter in Gdansk.

 Of course, you can never be sure about the weather in Gdansk.
 Especially lately, the weather is less and less predictable.
 For example, April and May 2018 it was extremely hot (about 25°C) while in southern Europe it was about 20°C. In May 2017 the snow fell down and temperatures were below zero.
 So be prepared for everything, bring appropriate clothes and a positive attitude 🙂